 In this stage wastewater flows through large primary sedimentation tanks with mechanical scrapers.
 They are used to settle solids by gravity, which are then transferred to the sludge treatment facilities.

-The water then passes through aeration tanks, where organic matter is reduced through a biological process.
-The water then passes through aeration tanks, where organic matter is reduced through a biological process.
+The wastewater then passes through aeration tanks, where organic matter is reduced through a biological process.
 Chemicals may also be added during this secondary treatment stage to reduce unwanted nutrients like phosphates.
 These are turned into solids that later settle.

 Following biological treatment in the aeration tanks, the wastewater is then passed through final settlement tanks equipped with mechanical scrapers where the particles settled by gravity are removed.

-A final round of sampling and laboratory testing is carried out to ensure it has no detrimental effects on the aquatic life or other water users.
+Various process checks and laboratory analysis is undertaken on the final effluent to ensure it has no detrimental effects on the aquatic life or other water users.